nikomatsakis/team-goals-2024/index.md

 ## OWNERS

-Goal RFC must be put forward by the *owners*, the ones who will be driving the design.
+Goal RFC put forward by *owners*.

+Owners drive the design.

-It will describe the resources they have to apply towards the design.
+RFC describes resources they will apply (e.g., developers).

-Final approvals on all designs will be done through team FCP, but owners should be given some leeway to decide close calls.
+Owners make proposals, teams approve and give feedback.

+Insufficient experience with owners' design taste is a valid reason not to accept.

 ---